Lottery System 6/55: A Probability Study

 In another perspective, examine lotto #22.
 If #22 is your favourite number, it is more likely to win if it is your 2nd, 3rd or 4th number because making it 1st, 4th or 5th has lesser probability.
 Perhaps 15 • 22 • 24 • 30 • 33 • 40 is much better than 22 • 24 • 30 • 33 • 40 • 55.

-To summarise the statistics just presented, the following data sets the standards of how low or small your first number should be; and how high or large your 6th number is.
-These parameters assume that the numbers of your combination are arranged lowest to highest.
+To summarise the statistics just presented, the following data sets the standards of how low or small your first number should be; and how high or large your 6th number should.
+These parameters assume that the numbers of your combination are arranged smallest to largest.

-There are 3 sets of probable range presented.
+There are 3 sets of probable ranges presented.

-To illustrate how to apply the data ~
+To illustrate how to apply the data using the 2nd set, which excludes those less than 2% probability ~

-2. Your 2nd number must be higher than your first number but not higher than 45.
+2. Your 2nd number must be higher than your first number but not higher than 26 and lower than 03.

-3. Your 3rd number must be higher than your 2nd number but not higher than 49.
+3. Your 3rd number must be higher than your 2nd number but not higher than 37 nor smaller than 11.

 Following is the same set of data that excludes only the 0% probability.
 These data are updated from time to time.